 These eaves trays are installed under the existing felt along the roofline and will prevent any water getting into the property.
 Our teams will also perform a quality check on the roof and report back to the customer.

-As most properties with the Finlock gutters are semi-detatched, we need a system which allows us to link the new UPVC guttering with the old concrete ones.
-A joing plate is custom made on site which allows water to traverse between the two guttering systems.
+As most properties with the finlock gutters are semi-detached, we need a system which allows us to link the new UPVC guttering with the old concrete ones.
+A joining plate is custom made on site which allows water to traverse between the two guttering systems.

 This means that any property can benefit from having this work done as the location of shared downpipes is not relevant.

 Once the installation is complete, the installation team will brush down and clean all windows and brush and wash the brickwork and make sure that all debris is swept up and placed in either a skip or a Hippo Bag (depending on access to the property).